mmonfils/neighborhood-lab-dsm/README.md

 ## How the Project Is Organized

-* **our-approach.md**: The core philosophy behind our project.
-This explains how we view local power, structural patterns, and community wealth.
+* [our-approach.md](our-approach.md): The core philosophy behind our project.
+This explains how we view local power, structural choices, and community wealth.
-* **tracking-the-blueprint/**: Our community research space.
+* [tracking-the-blueprint/](tracking-the-blueprint/README.md): Our community research space.
 This is where we document how shifting forces across the economy, policy, law, and politics trickle down and put pressure on central Iowa streets.
-* **neighborhood-index/**: Frameworks for tracking public assets and community wealth using plain, accessible spreadsheets.
+* [neighborhood-index/](neighborhood-index/README.md): Guidelines for tracking public assets and community wealth using plain, accessible spreadsheets.
-* **front-porch-manual/**: The practical guides and templates neighbors use to look after each other, share items, and organize block grids independently.
+* [front-porch-manual/](front-porch-manual/README.md): The practical guides and templates neighbors use to look after each other, share items, and organize block grids independently.